 Here you can also find numerous ATMs (even Commonwealth Bank for Aussies), as well as money exchange places that also double as stores.
 Be wary though if you decide to do the latter – while the exchange rate is clearly advertised on a whiteboard outside the store, some do not include their commission in the rate.

 Unfortunately, there have also been some incidents of scams where through a sleight of hand the money exchange teller will slip himself a note – or get a friend to distract you.
 This is easy to do when the smallest note is 1000 rupiah and the largest is 100,000, and no receipt is provided for the transaction.
 To be safe, try to exchange money $100 at a time (that way you can easily work out the rate) and hold on to your money until you’ve counted it all up in front of the teller(s).

 Don’t let that deter you though.
 The Balinese people are some of the happiest, most hospitable and laid back people you will ever meet, and English is widely spoken (the language is also very phonetic in comparison to English).
-Bali has activities to cater for every interest – evidenced by the fact that 80 percent of all tourists to Indonesia only visit this island.
-Besides the beach, shopping and nightlife, there’s water sports including white water rafting, scuba diving and parasailing, cycling, volcano trekking, cooking schools and traditional dancing and batik weaving to do – and you’ve only just scratched the surface.
+Bali has activities to cater to every interest – evidenced by the fact that 80 percent of all tourists to Indonesia only visit this island.
+Besides the beach, shopping and nightlife, there are water sports including white water rafting, scuba diving and parasailing, cycling, volcano trekking, cooking schools, and traditional dancing and batik weaving to do – and you’ve only just scratched the surface.
 Read our individual posts to find out more about some of these activities.

 Here’s a short video montage of our time in Bali.